electric-mike/very-good-plus-two/README.md

 ## Themekit Backup

-If you dislike the Shopify CLI, and/or prefer Themekit, feel free to use it as well; there is a sample config file in the repository as well.
+If you dislike the Shopify CLI, and/or prefer Themekit, feel free to use it instead; there is a sample config file in the repository.